shriram-c253/TDAAProject/Results.md

 ## bMST on Unweighted Graphs
+This test was performed on the dataset `alpha_unweighted`.
-The program was run on 15 different graphs, with each graph having 15 perturbations including the original graph.
+The program was run on 15 different graphs, with each graph having 25 distinct perturbations.
 The results are summarized as follows:

 | Graph      | Average time across perturbations (in s) | Standard Deviation across Perturbations (in s)     |
 | :---:       |    :----:   |          :---: |